 .

-Whippin being a nickname I was branded with in junior high
+collection Whippin Cartoons.
+Whippin is a nickname I was branded with in junior high

-Although It was not really a "strike fear in the heart of your enemy"
+It was not really a "strike fear in the heart of your enemy" type nickname

 perpetual "kick me"